chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-chat-provider.md

 ### Prepare language model information

-The `provideLanguageModelChatInformation` method is called by VS Code to discover the available models and returns a list of `LanguageModelChatInformation` objects.
+The `provideLanguageModelChatInformation` method is called by Baosky to discover the available models and returns a list of `LanguageModelChatInformation` objects.

 Use the `options.silent` parameter to control whether to prompt the user for credentials or extra configuration: